TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

            Stable extensions are complete, mature and ready for production environment.
 You will be approached for a review.
-Authors of stable extensions carry a responsibility to be maintain and improve them.
+Authors of stable extensions carry a responsibility to maintain and improve them.

          - **experimental**